wernerglinka/glinka.dev.2024/src/content/blog/web-component-truncated-ap-title-span.md

               This approach provides a solution for our attribute observation requirements.
 It gives us flexibility and control, effectively monitoring and responding to changes in our custom element.

-              ## Defining Attribute Getters and Setters
+              ## Defining Properties and Attributes

-              Instead of dynamically defining getters and setters inside the constructor, we will define them explicitly within the class body.
-It is considered best practice to define getters and setters outside the constructor.
-Sticking to this convention ensures that your custom elements are consistent with other elements and libraries, making it easier for other developers to understand and work with our code.
+              The `TruncatedAPTitle` component accepts two attributes: `textlength` and `apstyle`.
+The state of these attributes will be reflected in the properties of the component and the properties state will be cached in an object called `props`.
+Changing attributes will update this `props` object and all element updates will be based on the `props` object.

+              The `props` object is defined in the constructor.

               ```javascript
+              this.props = {
+                text: "",
+                textlength: "",
+                apstyle: false
+              };
+              ```

+              Instead of defining getters and setters dynamically within the constructor, we'll explicitly set them in the class body.
+It's best practice to place getters and setters outside of the constructor.
+Adhering to this convention ensures our custom elements align with standards set by other elements and libraries, simplifying the process for other developers to understand and collaborate on our code.

+              It's important to note that we don't modify attributes when properties change.
+This convention aligns with typical behavior seen in HTML elements and other web components.
+Attributes are read once in the `connectedCallback` and subsequently cached in the `props` object.
+When properties alter, the `props` object updates, triggering an appropriate component update.

+              ```javascript
+              // explicitly define properties reflecting to attributes
+              get text() {
+                return this.props.text;
+              }
+              set text(value) {
+                this.props.text = value;
+                this.updateTextContent(value);
+              }
               get textlength() {
-                  return this.getAttribute('textlength');
+                return this.props.textlength;
               }
               set textlength(value) {
-                  if (value) {
-                    this.setAttribute('textlength', value);
-                  } else {
-                    this.removeAttribute('textlength');
+                this.props.textlength = value;
+                this.updateTextContent(this.props.text);
               }
-                }
               get apstyle() {
-                  return this.hasAttribute('apstyle');
+                return this.props.apstyle;
               }
               set apstyle(value) {
-                  if (value) {
-                    this.setAttribute('apstyle', '');
-                  } else {
-                    this.removeAttribute('apstyle');
-                  }
-                }

-              ```

-              ## Keeping Track of Original Attributes

-              We need to cache the original textContent attribute to reflect it, especially when the `textlength` attribute changes.
-That's why we've got an `originalAttributes` object that holds the initial values `text`.
-Note that we initializing the `originalAttributes` object in the constructor, and then updating it in the `connectedCallback.
-This is because the element is not yet part of the document's DOM when the constructor is called, so querying for attributes in the constructor might not always work as expected.

-              ```javascript
-              this.originalAttributes = {}
-              ```

-              The `connectedCallback` is called each time the custom element is inserted into the DOM.
-This is a good place to initialize the `originalAttributes` object, as we can be sure that the element is part of the DOM at this point.

-              ```javascript
-              this.originalAttributes = {
+                this.props.apstyle = !!value;
-                text: this.textContent
+                this.updateTextContent(this.props.text);
               }
               ```